 Breakfast Included: 10 Lunches Included: Dinner Included: 4

 Ayu-bowan!
 Welcome to Sri Lanka.
-Your adventure begins in the town of Negombo, located close to the international airport.
-You can arrive at any time on Day 1 as there are no activities planned until the important welcome meeting at 5.30 pm.
+Your adventure begins in the town of Negombo, located close to Bandaranaike International Airport.
+You can arrive at any time today as there are no activities planned until an important welcome meeting at 5.30 pm.
 Those arriving early can get into the spirit of seaside Sri Lanka by observing the local fishing craft and perhaps feasting on fresh seafood.
-The beautiful surrounding countryside is best explored on a bicycle, which you can rent with help from the hotel reception.
+The beautiful surrounding countryside is also ideal to be explored on a bicycle, which you can rent with help from the hotel reception.
 Better yet, book into a local Urban Adventure like Spirit of Negombo.
 First check out the sights on foot and then take a leisurely boat tour, all while soaking up some epic views and learning all about the history and culture of Negombo.

 Wasgamuwa National Park

-An early start is necessary to catch some animal action later in the day.
-Check-out of the hotel at 8 am and transfer to Wasgamuwa National Park via Kandy (about 7 hours).
+An early start is necessary this morning to catch some animal action later in the day.
+Check-out of the hotel at 8 am and transfer to Wasgamuwa National Park via Kandy (approximately 7 hours).
 Home to wild Asian elephants, sloth bears, leopards, peafowl and more, the park is one of the most biodiverse protected areas in Sri Lanka.
-Spend some time settling in to your accommodation and perhaps exploring the area around the hotel.
-In the evening we will climb up into basic 'tree houses' situated just outside of the park to observe wild elephants lumbering back into the forest to sleep for the night.
+Spend some time settling into your accommodation and perhaps exploring the area around the hotel.
+In the evening, climb up into basic 'tree houses' situated just outside of the park to observe wild elephants lumbering back into the forest to sleep for the night.

 Wasgamuwa National Park